 As I read Donna Alward’s Summer Escape With the Tycoon, I realized that I enjoy romance where the main characters are at a crossroads, out of their element/comfort zone, or about to embark on a fresh start.
-This context can make them more open to love, but also more vulnerable and uncertain.
+This context makes them more open to love, but also more vulnerable and uncertain.
 Alward is particularly adept at this theme.
 In Summer Escape, for example, heroine Molly Quinn has bid on and won her first alone-time vacation in years.
 At 29, she practises family law in her father’s law firm, thus far, her life dedicated to a career that pleases her parents.
 Eric Chambault, who carried the burden of his family’s welfare when their father abandoned them, has made financial good, so good his now ex-wife has taken 30 meagre millions in their divorce.
 He doesn’t care about the money, but the failure of his marriage and his ex-wife’s reasons for it (his absence and workaholism) have left him questioning his choices.
 Like Molly, he bid on the same silent auction holiday at the same charity event.
 Months later, when he mistakenly ends up in Molly’s hotel room and glimpses her in the tub, well, it’s a priceless meet-cute.
 The room issue is cleared up, but their vacation-journey through British Columbia’s natural beauty throws them together time and again, especially as they’re the only singles on the luxury trip.

 Without her busy schedule and obligation to family, Molly questions her dedication to a dissatisfying career.
 Molly is a good “girl”: she fulfilled her parents’ wishes by doing well in school, joining the family firm, and working non-stop to make a success of herself and add to the firm’s already significant renown.
 Her BC-vacation sees her admit truths she hadn’t dared before: ” That was it, she realized.
 Following the rules, following the path that had been laid out before her, hadn’t made her a good person.
 The truth was, she didn’t really know who she was, other than a good lawyer.”
 What I loved about Molly is her desire to do good, not just to be good.
 Molly’s journey to find a new way to practise lawy, working for the vulnerable, underprivileged, and under-represented is one of the many pleasures of Alward’s lovely romance.